Late effects of bowel cancer treatment

 Bladder changes

-Treatment for bowel cancer may change the way the bladder works.
+Treatment for bowel cancer may change how the bladder works.
 It can also affect the muscles that support the bladder.
 Sometimes changes start during treatment and do not get better.
-Or they may develop months or years after treatment has finished.
+Or they may develop months or years after treatment has finished (late effects).

-If you have ongoing bladder problems or symptoms, there are many things that can help.
-Your doctor or specialist nurse can give you advice about possible treatments and managing bladder problems.
+If you have ongoing bladder problems or symptoms, certain things can help.
+Your GP or cancer team can give you advice about possible treatments and managing bladder problems.

 If you have any of these symptoms, it is important to get them checked.
 They can cause more serious problems if they are not treated.

-Radiotherapy to the rectum often causes bladder changes.
+Radiotherapy to the rectum often causes bladder side effects.
 These usually get better within a few weeks.
-But some people have late effects that start months or years after treatment.
+But some people have side effects that start months or years after treatment.
 Late effects caused by pelvic radiotherapy are sometimes called pelvic radiation disease (PRD).

 We have more information about possible late effects of pelvic radiotherapy.